mrpositron/face_emotion_detection/README.md

 # Facial Emotion Recognition

 To complete this task I used YOLOv3 tiny architecture in PyTorch.
+Training data, test data, and test data with bounding boxes can be found in this google drive file: https://drive.google.com/open?id=1Y6vVI9YfqX-7RebCCZy9xOHQB3yhaDZy  <br/>

 Main functions and architectures were taken from https://github.com/eriklindernoren/PyTorch-YOLOv3